-Switching from one immigration category to another, from inside the UK, is not always straightforward.
-Certain routes allow you to stay in the UK under the Immigration Rules by switching visa category, whilst others do not.
+Switching immigration category from inside the UK is not always straightforward.
+Certain routes allow you to stay in the UK under the Immigration Rules by switching visa category, while others do not.
 The updated Points-Based System (PBS), introduced at the end of 2020, has opened more visa categories to in-country switching.

-> Below is a summary of who can and cannot switch, and into which categories.
+Below is a summary of who can and cannot switch, and into which categories.
 This is not exhaustive of all scenarios under the Immigration Rules; if you would like to speak to an expert about your specific circumstances, you can call us on 0161 234 68007 (Manchester) or 0203 752 6620 (London).

 Which visa categories can’t you switch from?

 For many routes, it is not possible to switch in-country from the following visa categories:

 - Short-term Student

 - Seasonal Worker or Domestic Worker